 Many people have been able to regulate their thyroid levels by following this protocol.
 As high levels of thyroid hormones are linked to obesity, this diet helps keep the body’s metabolism in check (3).

 “Hunger pangs” is a term used for feelings of weakness and hunger that occur due to inadequate caloric consumption.
 As PSMF contains foods that are low on the glycemic index, it minimizes these feelings (3).

 Research suggests that eating moderate amounts of protein, rather than high-carbohydrate foods, may significantly decrease total cholesterol levels (2).

 Throughout the day, patients on this diet can eat as much meat and other protein sources as they desire while consuming smaller portions of non-starchy vegetables like broccoli, cauliflower, lettuce, etc. Most fruits are also acceptable to consume except for bananas and others high in sugar and starch.
 Berries (such as strawberries) are very good fruit choices for those following PSMF protocol since they have a low glycemic index and contain plenty of minerals and fiber (2).

 Potential Risks Of The Protein Sparing Modifies Fast Diet

 One risk is that the low-calorie intake could lead to malnutrition.
-A person who chooses a PSMF should be careful to get adequate micronutrients, especially vitamins B and D (6).
+A person who chooses a PSMF should get adequate micronutrients, especially vitamins B and D (6).

 Additionally, the diet could cause disordered eating; however, this can be minimized by closely following healthy routines around food and exercise (5).